razuhl/vmms/README.md

 - set(propertyName, value) : Assigns a value to the cache.
 The change is not persisted.
 - resetValue() : Does set all properties to their default value if one is defined.
 The change is not persisted.
 - resetValue(propertyName) : Does set the value for the given property name to it's default if defined.
 The change is not persisted.
-- save(values, validations) : Persist the currently cached values as a JSON object into the monkey database.
-The validations parameter should be an empty object `{}` that on return will contain all validation results in the form of `{ isValid: [true/false], messages: ['msg1','msg2',...] }` for each registered validator.
+- save(validations) : Persist the currently cached values as a JSON object into the monkey database.
+The validations parameter can be omitted and otherwise must be an empty object `{}`.
+On return it will contain all validation results and messages in an internal format.
 The return value is true if all validations were valid.
-Only if the message returns true has the data been persisted.
-The onSave callback will be invoked if the data was persisted.
+Only if the function returns true has the data been persisted.
+The onSave callback will be invoked only if the data was persisted.

 ### Example script